Approaching Globally Optimal Energy Efficiency in Interference Networks via Machine Learning: : a Permutation-Equivariant Neural Network Architecture for Optimization in Interference Channels

-where $\mathbf{W}^k_l$ and $\mathbf{b}^k_l$ are the trainable weights and bias of layer~$l$ for category~$k$, respectively.
-The reason we use the mean instead of the sum of $\text{ReLU}(\mathbf{W}_l^k \mathbf{f}_{kp, l} + \mathbf{b}_l^k)$ for $(k, p) \in \mathcal{C}^k(i, j)$ is that different categories have different numbers of channels.
+where $\mathbf{W}^d_l$ and $\mathbf{b}^d_l$ are the trainable weights and bias of layer~$l$ for category~$d$, respectively, \begin{change} i.e., we apply the same information processing in style of a fully connected layer $\text{ReLU}(\mathbf{W}_l^d \mathbf{f}_{kp, l} + \mathbf{b}_l^d)$ to the feature vector of every channel $c_{kp}$ in category~$d$ of channel $c_{ij}$, then compute the mean of the output feature vectors of channels in this category. \end{change} The reason we use the mean rather than the sum is that different categories have different numbers of channels.
 For example, if we have 7 users, category~1 has 1 channel and category~4 has 36 channels.
 If we use the sum instead of the mean, the variance of features in category~4 would be much higher than the variance of features in category~1.
 This is numerically difficult for the neural network to learn.
 Therefore, we use the mean instead of the sum to make the features of different categories roughly identically distributed.

 The total output feature vector of channel~$c_{ij}$ in layer~$l$ is the concatenation of channel gain and the feature vectors in all four categories, i.e.,